Explore the data and map solar energy

 Note:

 While you can symbolize the DSM layer with a more colorful color ramp, you'll keep the gray tones.
-Subdued tones form a good background that will let the other layers you'll produce in this tutorial be the center of attention.
+Subdued tones form a good background that will allow the other layers you'll produce in this tutorial to be the center of attention.

 Note:

 The hillshade layer that you created with a raster function is computed dynamically and not written on disk.
-So, if you remove it from the Contents pane, it will completely disappear, and you'll have to recreate it.
+If you remove it from the Contents pane, it will disappear and you'll have to recreate it.

 Explore building footprints

 The project contains a layer called Building_Footprints that is turned off by default.
-Next, you will explore this layer.
+Next, you'll explore this layer.

-1. In the Contents pane, check the Building_Footprints layer check box to turn it on.
+1. In the Contents pane, check the box next to the Building_Footprints layer to turn it on.

 Building footprints on the map